swig-fortran/flibcpp/doc/modules/vector.rst

 ===============

-As with the algorithms and other methods, the ``flc_vector`` module includes three numeric instantiations.
-They each have distinct derived types:
+As with the algorithms and other methods, the ``flc_vector`` module includes three scalar numeric instantiations, but it also includes an instantiation for complex numbers.
+Each instantiation has a distinct derived type:

  - ``VectorInt4``: each element is ``integer(4)``
  - ``VectorInt8``: each element is ``integer(8)``
  - ``VectorReal8``: each element is ``real(8)``
+ - ``VectorComplex8``: each element is ``complex(8)``

 Construct from an array
 -----------------------